Greek Mountains, the mythical Mount Olympus & Mount Pelion.

-The Twelve Olympian Gods still choose the beauty of the Greek mountains’ nature to the hideout and wait to reclaim their former glory.
-Visit the breath-taking views, incomparable natural beauty, verdant forests and impressive natural habitats of mythological proportions in the mountains of Gods and Centaurs.
+The twelve Olympian Gods still choose the beauty of the Greek mountains’ nature as a hideout, awaiting to reclaim their former glory.
+Experience breath-taking views from mountain peaks, the incomparable beauty of verdant forests and impressive natural habitats, as well as the mythological proportions in the mountains of the Gods and Centaurs.

 Suggested time: 7 Days

 You will experience the mountain trails of Olympus, the mountain of the Olympian Gods; and Pelion, the mountain of the Centaurs.
 Visit the Valley of the Muses, the forests of Zeus and the spring of the Centaurs.

 Mount Olympus, highest mountain in Greece offers trails of scarce beauty.
 A National Park since1938 to preserve the unique natural environment and a UNESCO Biosphere Reserve.

 Mount Pelion, the densely forested summer residence of the Olympians and the place heroes visited to be tutored by the wisest of Centaurs, has trails roving through the forests and connecting the quaint villages; daily trips from Portaria will take you to the most scenic locations.
 Leaving from the coastal village of Agios Ioannis a boat ride can take you to the Poseidon Caves.